aral/ar.al-site/content/2018/09/24/better-blocker-for-macos-mojave/index.md

 As part of the redesign, we also wanted to support the new Dark Mode in Mojave.
 Which, as you can see in the screenshot above, we did.
 [I’m not a huge fan of Mojave’s Dark Mode](https://mastodon.ar.al/@aral/100692526698981604) (I find it too dark) but I have to admit that Better does look pretty cool in Dark Mode.

-{{<figure src="menu-dark.jpg" alt="The status bar menu of Better Blocker in Dark Mode on macOS Mojave" caption="Better does look pretty cool in Dark Mode on macOS Mojave.">}}
+{{<figure src="menu-dark.jpg" alt="The status bar menu of Better Blocker in Dark Mode on macOS Mojave." caption="Better does look pretty cool in Dark Mode on macOS Mojave.">}}

 ## No rest for the wicked